yayme/Movie_Recommender/README.md

-# Movie_Recommender
+# Movie Recommendation System

+## Overview
-A Python movie recommendation project that fetches data from IMDb, allowing users to input watched movies and receive personalized recommendations based on genres, directors, and casts.
-The project utilizes machine learning techniques for similarity calculations and data processing.
+This project is a Python-based movie recommendation system that fetches data from IMDb.
+Users can input movies they've watched, and the system provides personalized recommendations based on movie features such as genres, directors, and casts.

+## Features
+- Fetches random movies from IMDb.
+- Interactive input for watched movies.
+- Provides recommendations based on user input.
+- Utilizes machine learning algorithms for calculating movie similarities.